• Skip to primary navigation

 Many travelers visit Mazatlan from Puerto Vallarta which is the travel epicentre of this side of Mexico.

-You can take a bus that lasts approximately 7 hours and costs around $30.
+You can take a bus which takes 7 hours and costs around $30.
 This is the cheapest and most cost-effective option, but it isn’t necessarily the safest.

 If you get an accredited taxi service that’s tried and trusted, the journey can be safer and as short as 5.5 hours.
 However, it will probably cost the equivalent of $160.